raikuma/color-transform/README.md

-# Point Matching White Balancing Tool
+# Point Matching Color Transform Tool

-This tool provides a GUI-based solution for color mapping and white balancing between two images using point matching and polynomial regression.
+This tool provides a GUI-based solution for color mapping and color transformation between two images using point matching and polynomial regression.

 ## Features